ausaccessfed/shibboleth-idp-installer/installation.md

 If the latter scenario occurs you MUST correct the root cause of the error before attempting to continue.

 ### Allowing the installer to run again
-If you're certain all conditions have been met to run the installer again undertake the following commands:
+If you've met all conditions run the installer again:

 ```
 rm /root/.lock-idp-bootstrap && ./bootstrap.sh